wangchning/vocabulary/Vocabulary.md

 Things that are profitable make money or are beneficial in other ways.
 Businesses hope to be profitable in the financial sence, but a profitable relationship is one that's good for everyone involved.
 - I made profitable use of my time, mixing with a lot of different people and practising my Spanish.

+### prominently
+- A photograph of her daughter was prominently displayed on her desk.

+### portfolio
+: a collection of drawings, documents, etc. that represent a person's, especially an artist's, work
+- She's trying to build up a portfolio of work to show during job interviews.

+### protrude
+Protrude means to stick out.
+A gravestone protrudes from the ground, a shelf protrudes from a wall, a lollipop stick protrudes from your month.

 ### provision
 - THe provision of good public transport will be essential for developing the area.
 - The department is responsible for the provision of residential care services.